Illustration by Emma Jayne, courtesy of the Bright Agency.

-Definition: A not-so-friendly phrase one uses when they’re saying goodbye to somebody they don’t intend to see again.
+Definition: A not-so-friendly Aussie phrase you’d use when saying goodbye to somebody you don’t intend to see again.

 Example: “Alright mate.
 See ya when I’m lookin’ at ya!”

-Definition: “Knock off” is a term for finishing work and is often used to describe how excited one is to finish work for the day.
+Definition: “Knock off” is a term for finishing work.
+It’s often used to describe how excited you are to leave work for the day.

 Example: “It’s going to be beautiful weather this weekend, I sure can’t wait to knock off!”

-Good luck understanding (or even using) these phrases to impress your new Aussie mates.
+Good luck understanding (or even using) these Aussie phrases to impress your new mates Down Under.
 Put on a bad Aussie accent and you’ll be laughing like a galah in no time!